heyjianjing/linear_algebra/README.md

 * In general $e^{A+B}\neq e^A e^B$

 `la_23`
-* Eigenvalue, left and right eigenvector
+* Eigenvalues, left and right eigenvectors
-* Basic properties of eigenvalue
+* Basic properties of eigenvalues